Esri/i3s-spec/profiles/building/docs/layer_desc.md

-#### BIM scene layer structure
+#### Building scene layer structure

-In this proposal, a BIM model is represented as a single layer composed of sublayers (see _Examples_ section below)
+A building scene layer represents a 3D BIM model as a single layer composed of sublayers (see _Examples_ section below).
+A building scene layer is organized in discipline layers (groups) such as Architectural, Electrial, Mechnical, Piping and Structural and category layers representing content such as walls or windows.
+A building scene layer may contain an overview.

 The concept of a `group` (i.e. `layerType='group'`) has been added to organized `sublayers` into a nested tree structure that can be reflected in the table of content of 3D Clients.

 Please note that:
-- `groups` and `sublayers` may be referenced **once** (e.g. a sublayer may not be in multiple groups)
+- `Groups` and `sublayers` may be referenced **once** (e.g. a sublayer may not be in multiple groups).
-- `groups` sublayers do not have any resource associated with them
+- `Groups` sublayers do not have any resource associated with them.
-- `sublayers` resources are located in the `sublayers` of the BIM layer: `layers/{bim_layer_id}/sublayers/{sub_layer_id}/...`.
+- `Sublayers` resources are located in the `sublayers` of the builidng scene layer: `layers/{bim_layer_id}/sublayers/{sub_layer_id}/...`.

-Since a BIM layer may have an associated featureService, care must be taken to match BIM sublayer IDs with the service.
-In practice, if the BIM model has  `n` sublayers numbered [0,n-1] matching the featureService sublayers, then the `ids` for the scene layer and its groups must be greater or equal to `n`
+Since a building scene layer may have an associated featureService, care must be taken to match building scene layer sublayer IDs with the service.
+In practice, if the building scene layer has  `n` sublayers numbered [0,n-1] matching the featureService sublayers, then the `ids` for the scene layer and its groups must be greater or equal to `n`

 ```
 +-- layers